-Dynamis client Marciano Brunette sues Demi Engemann for Defamation Over Sexual Assault Claims
+Dynamis client Marciano Brunette sues Demi Engemann and Production Company for Defamation Over Sexual Assault Claims

-Marciano Brunette says Demi Engemann and Jeff Jenkins Productions destroyed his reputation by branding him a “sexual predator” and accusing him of sexual assault based on an encounter that he says was consensual, brief, and later twisted into something it wasn’t.
+Marciano Brunette alleges in the complaint filed in Utah federal court that Demi Engemann and Jeff Jenkins Productions destroyed his reputation by branding him a “sexual predator” and accusing him of sexual assault based on an encounter that was consensual, brief, and later twisted into something it wasn’t.

-His core story is simple: they met while filming Vanderpump Villa in Italy in August 2024, flirted, talked privately, and kissed consensually.
+His story is simple: Demi and Marciano met while filming Vanderpump Villa in Italy in August 2024, flirted, talked privately, and kissed consensually.
 He says she even told him “I love you,” and he responded in kind.
 He says there was no non-consensual contact, no assault, and nothing “predatory” about any of it.

 The “this wasn’t assault” facts Marciano puts front and center